Bryonia: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Nature of Bryonia

 Western Eurasia and surrounding areas are home to the perennial, tendril-bearing vine genus known as bryonia.
 It has around 12 species, but owing to its use in medicine, bryonia alba and bryonia dioica are the most well-known.
-Lobed leaves, little greenish-white or greenish-yellow blooms, and spherical berries that can be red or black, depending on the species, are what set these plants apart.
-The tuberous roots of bryonia plants are a source of compounds that contribute to their medicinal properties.
+Lobed leaves, little greenish-white or greenish-yellow blooms, and spherical that can be red or black, depending on the species, are what set these plants apart.
+The tuberous roots of bryonia plants are a source of compounds that contribute to their properties.

 Health Benefits of Bryonia